Big changes are coming to aged care, affecting how support is accessed, funded, and delivered…

 Does early release of super affect Centrelink?

-If you do access your super, you will need to notify Centrelink within 14 days.
+If you do access your super, you must notify Centrelink within 14 days.
 Money taken from super is not assessed as income if you are an individual receiving a Centrelink payment.
-It could be treated as an asset if you do something particular with it though.
-It is important to notify Centrelink and ask them to update your information relating to all receivable payments, as an early super release may affect your family tax benefit, childcare subsidy, income support, parental leave pay, or Dad and partner pay.
-It may also affect your level of child support, either payable or eligible.
+It could be treated as an asset if you do something particular.

-How to withdraw superannuation
+How to withdraw superannuation early

-You can withdraw your super early either through your superfund or the ATO, depending on your circumstances and early access conditions that you have met.
-It is important to speak with your financial advisor when making a big call, such as dipping into your retirement savings.
+Speaking with your financial adviser when making a big call, such as dipping into your retirement savings, is essential.
 Even if you have met one of these conditions, this may impact your eventual retirement income, insurances, government benefits and any tax you might need to pay, so getting the right advice instead of going it alone will make all the difference to your future.

 The information within, including tax, does not consider your personal circumstances and is general advice only.
 It has been prepared without taking into account any of your individual objectives, financial solutions or needs.
 Before acting on this information, you should consider its appropriateness regarding your objectives, financial situation and needs.
 You should read the relevant Product Disclosure Statements and seek personal advice from a qualified financial adviser.